Essay 2 of 3·March 2026·14 min read

 Let me describe a business model and see if it sounds familiar.

-You acquire a property, list it on platforms you don't control, and compete for bookings against hundreds of operators within a few miles of you.
-You earn a cut of whatever the platforms send your way.
-When something breaks you react, handle it, and move on to the next one.
+You acquire a property.
+List it on platforms you don't control, then compete for bookings against hundreds of operators within a few miles.
+You earn a cut of whatever the platforms send your way, and when something breaks you react, handle it, move on.
+Rinse and repeat.

 Your operating rhythm is defined by turnovers: clean it, flip it, fill it.
 Your tech stack is a collection of point solutions duct-taped together by manual processes and tribal knowledge.
 And your owner relationships are, if you're being honest, largely transactional.
 They stay because you're performing a service.
 They leave when someone offers a lower fee, and you find it acceptable because 10% churn is industry standard.

-The extraction model isn't stupid.
-It works.
+The extraction model isn't stupid; it works.
 Properties book, revenue flows, and owners get checks.
 But it has a ceiling, and if you've been in this business long enough, you can feel it.
+I've started calling this the "extraction vs hospitality" divide because I think it's the defining strategic choice for service businesses right now, not just in VRM, but anywhere that a company operates transactionally versus relationally.

 You can't differentiate on the product.
 Your competitors list on the same platforms, use the same pricing tools, hire from the same labor pool, and photograph the same mountain views.
 A three-bedroom cabin in the Rockies is a three-bedroom cabin in the Rockies.